anthonyshort/reworker/README.md

 reworker
 ========

-Simple way to use Rework with a Grunt-like config
+Simple way to use Rework with a Grunt-like config.
+It's kind of like middleware for CSS.

 * Easily rework your CSS using a CLI
 * Use a Grunt-like config to add middleware to Rework